 - Your Career: In looking to the future, you need to think about possible career directions to be sure which doors will be opened by your chosen combination and which might be closed by the subjects you choose.
-It is a very good idea to discuss your plans with the Head of Careers, Sixth Form managers and other experienced members of staff. - The Timetable: Once you have decided on your chosen subjects, we will try hard to accommodate your wishes, but the composition of the timetable for each academic year is subject to constraints brought about by the availability of places on each course and by the combination of choices made by all the other applicants to the Sixth Form.
+It is a very good idea to discuss your plans with the Sixth Form managers, Heads of Department and other experienced members of staff. - The Timetable: Once you have decided on your chosen subjects, we will try hard to accommodate your wishes, but the composition of the timetable for each academic year is subject to constraints brought about by the availability of places on each course and by the combination of choices made by all the other applicants to the Sixth Form.
 Harrodian reserves the right to change the timetable and subject blocks at any time.

-Notes re A-Level Choices and University Applications
+Notes re A Level Choices and University Applications

 - If undecided about future direction, a balance of disciplines (Humanities, Sciences, Creative subjects) is sensible.
-Russell Group Facilitating Subjects are: Maths and Further Maths; Physics; Biology; Chemistry; History; Geography; Modern and Classical Languages and English Literature.
-Two choices of Facilitating Subjects will keep options open unless there are specific course requirements see below. - In most cases universities do not distinguish between "Hard" and "Soft" subjects they accept all fully accredited A Levels with the exception of Critical Thinking and General Studies.
+Students applying for subjects offered at A Level (for example Sciences, History, Geography, English and Music) will generally be expected to have studied that subject at A Level.
+For other courses, see below. - In most cases universities do not distinguish between what might have traditionally been perceived as "Hard" and "Soft" subjects they accept all fully accredited A Levels, with the exception of Critical Thinking and General Studies.